Study leave

 Right to study leave

-persons in the Helsinki main library An employee has the right to take study leave for at most two years during a period of five years, if his or her full-time employment relationship with the same employer has lasted for at least one year in one or more periods.
+An employee has the right to take study leave for at most two years during a period of five years, if his or her full-time employment relationship with the same employer has lasted for at least one year in one or more periods.
 If the employment relationship has lasted for less than a year but at least three months, the employee is entitled to take study leave for a maximum of five days.

 Study leave can be taken in one or more periods.
 The leave can also be arranged so that the employee is part of the working day at work and part of the working day on study leave.
 A student in apprenticeship training is not entitled to take study leave.